willpuckett/zigbee2mqtt2ha/README.md

   1. docker-compose up -d
   2. docker exec -it mqtt /bin/sh

-  {for the first mqtt user}:
-  3. mosquitto_passwd -c /mosquitto/config/password_file <username>
+  3. {for the first mqtt user}: mosquitto_passwd -c /mosquitto/config/password_file insert-username-here

-  {for additional users}:
-  4. mosquitto_passwd /mosquitto/config/password_file <username>
+  4. {for additional users}: mosquitto_passwd /mosquitto/config/password_file insert-username-here
   5. exit
   6. fill the password you just created into mosquitto/configuration.yaml
   7. docker-compose restart
-  and
- 8. fill in your mqtt user/pass in the home assistant integration when you set it up.
+  8. And!... fill in your mqtt user/pass in the home assistant integration when it starts up.